itmanarif/Windows-Photo-Viewer-in-Windows-10-11/Readme.txt

 - Administrator rights are required.
 - It is recommended to create a system restore point before applying registry changes.
-- No restart is required after running the script.
+- No restart is required after running the script(But Recommended).

 Author:
 -------